att/snappy-tutorial-allinone-ubuntu1604/README.md

 ./status-all
 ```

-They should all be in the "OK" state.
+They should all be in the "OK" state before using.
 <br>
 A tutorial is provided here: